Past Work

 fy 21-22 budget demands/wins

 After a year of protests, demands, council meetings, and workshops - the Hayward City Council voted unanimously on June 1st, 2021 to adopt a budget allocating over a million dollars towards piloting public safety models that prioritize professional, non-police responses for people in crisis.
+This resulted in the creation of a mobile mental health crisis response team (the HEART program).

 mutual aid event